Retained Earnings: Definition

 Reclassification of Retained Earnings

-The most common of these, the distribution of a stock dividend.
+The most common of these is the distribution of a stock dividend.
 The other is an action on the part of the board of directors to increase paid-in capital by reducing RE.

-Problems/Dangers/Demerits of Excess Retained Earnings
+Problems, Dangers, and Demerits of Excess Retained Earnings

-(A) Loss to Shareholders
+1. Losses to Shareholders

-(B) Loss to the Company
+2. Losses to the Company